naugtur/trust-graph/graph-example/README.md

 You can see the graph diagram in [structure.md](./structure.md)

 The graph can be installed and fiddled with in the `./testenv` folder

+When the trust computer was run on the graph, the trust scores were computed and saved in [computed_trust.md](./testenv/computed_trust.md)

+> NOTE: dotted lines with X represent self-trust that was ignored in the computation.